Embotics/Scenarios/Run-Kubernetes-Best-Practices-Report/readme.md

 1. Go to [Embotics Git Hub / Scenarios](https://github.com/Embotics/Scenarios) and clone or download the repository.
 2. In vCommander, go to **Configuration > Service Request Configuration > Completion Workflows** and click **Import**.
-3. Go to the Scenarios repo that you cloned or downloaded, then from the `Running a Kubernetes Best Practices Report` directory, select the the `K8s best practices.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
+3. Go to the Scenarios repo that you cloned or downloaded, then from the `Run-Kubernetes-Best-Practices-Report` directory, select the `k8s-best-practices.yaml` file, and click **Open**. vCommander automatically validates the workflow and displays the validation results in the Messages area of the Import Workflow dialog.
 4. Enter a comment about the workflow in the **Description of Changes** field, and click **Import**.